When starting up the RStudio IDE on OS X or Linux, you may see an error similar to the following:

 To solve this issue, we recommend the following:

 On Linux, this typically indicates that the R version is being set somewhere in the operating system's environmental variables - then when another R version is launched, RStudio receives info from two different versions of R. We'd recommend checking the environment and all startup files as described here to make sure that no R-specific environment variables are set.
-If you're trying to set up multiple versions of R with RStudio Server Pro, make sure you're doing so following our instructions here.
+If you're trying to set up multiple versions of R with RStudio Workbench (previously RStudio Server Pro), make sure you're doing so following our instructions here.

 On OS X, we recommend navigating to the folder